 If you can't see the video, click below to read a description.

-Charlie challenges Caroline and James to find a set of five whole numbers that doesn't include three that add up to a multiple of 3.
+Charlie challenged Caroline and James to find a set of five integers that didn't include three that added up to a multiple of 3.

-Can you come up with a set of five whole numbers that don't include a subset of three numbers that add up to a multiple of 3?
+Can you find a set of five integers that doesn't include three integers that add up to a multiple of 3?